lily-tsou/crytpogame/README.md

 <code>node .\cryptogame.js move Alicia .\aliciaconfig.js rock</code><br><br>
 <strong>record-winner judgeConfig round</strong><br>
 Determine the winner of a given round and submit it to the judge's records. <br>
-To find the winner of round 1 by judge Clarence:<br>
+To find the winner of round 1 determined by judge Clarence:<br>
 <code>node .\cryptogame.js record-winner .\clarenceconfig.js 1</code><br><br>
 <strong>show-winner playerName playerConfig round</strong><br>
 Show a player the winner recorded by the judge for a given round. <br>